He phoned a friend!

 6. Measuring the progress of each young person, over time.

-The Emotional Warmth model of professional care: The key components of the model:
+Emotional Warmth Parenting: The key components of the approach:

 • Empowering significant adults by sharing the psychological theory and research underpinning the Emotional Warmth model through consultations with a psychologist and training.